Dr. Sarah Gaither, Principal Investigator

 Her research interests revolve around the larger effects and health outcomes associated with social pain experienced in intergroup interactions and behaviors as well as biracial identity experiences, especially relating to hispanic/latino groups.
 CV

 Samantha Neal is a senior from Houston, Texas, majoring in Psychology with a minor in Chemistry and a certificate in Human Development.
 She is interested in studying biracial identity, ambiguous racial categorization, and the development of racial constancy in children.
 Her thesis will focus on how children develop biases about race.

-Most of our Spring and Summer 2017 Lab Members!
+Most of our Spring and Summer and Fall 2017 Lab Members!